-Section Number Summary Impact CBO Score(s) Medicaid demonstration projects under Section 1115 Requires the Secretary to "specify the methodology" to be used when there are savings achieved as a result of a 1115 demonstration This new proposal instructs the HHS Secretary to specify how states can use any 1115 savings with respect to subsequent demonstration waiver renewals general practice since the 1970s.
+Section Number Summary Impact CBO Score(s) lower tax rate than the tax imposed on providers with higher Medicaid volume; (II) tax rate on Medicaid taxable units is higher than tax rate on non-Medicaid; and (III) other similar tax structures.
+SEC.
+44135 Requiring budget neutrality for Medicaid demonstration projects under Section 1115 Adds a new section to Section 1115 waiver demonstrations to require budget neutrality Requires the Secretary to "specify the methodology" to be used when there are savings achieved as a result of a 1115 demonstration This new proposal instructs the HHS Secretary to specify how states can use any 1115 savings with respect to subsequent demonstration waiver renewals Current law: There is no law or regulation that requires budget neutrality, but this has been the general practice since the 1970s.
 This new proposal codifies current practice Under current law, if state spending results in savings, the state can use any accumulated savings to finance spending on populations or services that are not covered by Medicaid (such as DSRIP and uncompensated care pool payments).
 States have recently used savings from demonstrations to fund social determinant of health-type initiatives.
-Now, this provision leaves open the door for the Secretary to set more restrictions on this use of savings (and, perhaps, shift away from these types of initiatives) ASING PERSONAL ACCOUNTABILITY SEC.
+Now, this provision leaves open the door for the Secretary to set more restrictions on this use of savings (and, perhaps, shift away from these types of initiatives) CBO does not estimate any savings connected to this proposed provision.

+Section Number Summary Impact CBO Score(s) SUBPART D - INCI SUBPART D - INCREASING PERSONAL ACCOUNTABILITY SEC.
 44141.
-Requirement for states to establish Medicaid community engagement requirements for certain individuals Requires community engagement activities as a condition of eligibility for the Medicaid expansion population (aged 19-64) beginning January 1, 2029.
+Requirement for states to establish Medicaid community engagement requirements for certain individuals (FURTHER AMENDS 44103 and 44102) Requires community engagement activities as a condition of eligibility for the Medicaid expansion population (aged 19-64) beginning January 1, 2029, December 31, 2026 or earlier at the option of the state.
 People in this population who fail to meet Medicaid community engagement activities will also be blocked from getting premium tax credits on the marketplace.
-Termination and disenrollment of Medicaid expansion eligible enrollees and subsidized marketplace enrollees will result in millions losing their health insurance.
-Even with the optional and mandatory exceptions, individuals are not safe from Related to the current E&C markup, CBO did not score this provision individually, but, collectively, with more than a dozen other provisions that impact eligibility/enrollment, CBO estimates \$625 billion in reduced federal spending (as various populations lose Medicaid coverage when these provisions are implemented).
+Community engagement activities include at least 80 hours/month of work & other educational or work-related activities.
+Noncompliance results in disenrollment, termination, or lock out of beneficiaries from marketplace coverage premium tax credits.
+Mandatory exceptions include those under 19, pregnant, aged and Termination and disenrollment of Medicaid expansion eligible enrollees and subsidized marketplace enrollees will result in millions losing their health insurance.
+Even with the optional and mandatory exceptions, individuals are not safe from these requirements.
+They are still required to verify their statuses and states have the option to increase the frequency of verification.
+Vulnerable Populations Impacted Research suggests work requirements could have particular adverse effects on certain Medicaid populations, such as women, people with HIV, and adults with disabilities including those age 50 to 64.
+(KFF) According to updated CBO scores, this provision, if implemented, would result in savings to the federal government of \$279.9 billion over ten years (2025-2034).
+Note: This score does not reflect the changes made to The Act through the Rules Committee Manager's Amendments.